felipenlunkes/cv/index.md

   - [**Java-Contact-Book**](https://github.com/felipenlunkes/Java-Contact-Book/) | **2013**

-    - Diary project developed in Java and using a SQL database that allows adding and consulting personal information.
+    - Contact book developed in Java and using a SQL database that allows adding and consulting personal information.

   - [**Java-Random**](https://github.com/felipenlunkes/Java-Random) | **2013**